0xmetaschool/Project-Proposal-Templates/README.md

 # Road to Web3 - Project Proposal Templates

-Welcome to the Road to Web3 Cohort II repository, your centralized hub for shaping innovative projects in the realm of decentralized technology!
-This repository is home to the Road To Web3 Cohort II - Project Proposal Template, meticulously designed to guide and structure your visionary project proposals in the Web3 landscape.
+This repository is home to the Road To Web3- Project Proposal Templates, meticulously designed to guide and structure your visionary project proposals in the Web3 landscape.

 ## Inside the Repository